New structures in the J/$\psi$J/$\psi$ mass spectrum in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-Background events, \ie, selected events that are not from a resonant decay to two \PJGy candidates, are expected to be dominated by two genuine \PJGy decays arising either from a single parton-parton collision, \ie, nonresonant single-parton scattering (NRSPS) or a pair of parton-parton interactions in a single $\Pp\Pp$ collision, \ie, double-parton scattering (DPS).
+Major sources of background, \ie, selected events that are not from a resonant decay to two \PJGy candidates, are expected to originate from two genuine \PJGy decays arising either from a single parton-parton collision, \ie, nonresonant single-parton scattering (NRSPS)~\cite{Qiao_2010,Lansberg_2013,Lansberg_2015,Sun_2016,Baranov_2016,Likhoded_2016}, or a pair of parton-parton interactions in a single $\Pp\Pp$ collision, \ie, double-parton scattering (DPS)~\cite{Calucci_1999,Del_Fabbro_2001,Del_Fabbro_2001,Kom_2011,Baranov_2013,d_Enterria_2013,He_2015,Borschensky_2017}.
 The NRSPS contribution is expected to dominate the DPS contribution near the \JJ threshold, with the DPS contribution dominating at masses above 11 \GeV.
 To simulate these backgrounds we use the \PYTHIA generator.
 The next-to-leading order \CASCADE generator~\cite{Jung_2010} and the next-to-next-to-leading order \HELACONIA generator~\cite{Shao_2013,Lansberg_2015,Lansberg_2013,shao2015helaconia} are also used to simulate alternative NRSPS shapes for the estimation of the systematic uncertainty in the background.
 Direct production, as well as feed-down processes where \PJGy mesons arise as decay products, are included.
 Feed-down processes from double-charmonium resonances~\cite{Wang:2020tpt} are generated using the \PYTHIA generator separately.
-Generated events are processed through the full CMS detector simulation, which utilizes the \GEANTfour toolkit~\cite{GEANT4:2002zbu}.
+Generated events are processed through the full CMS detector simulation, which utilizes the \myGEANT toolkit~\cite{GEANT4:2002zbu}.